j-a-n/lovelace-wallpanel/README.md

 ## Profiles
 With profiles you can easily switch between different configurations.
+The profiles definition is added at the end of the wallpanel definition. evrything before this section represents the 'standard' or default profile.

 **Example**